acycliq/visage/README.md

 [notebook](https://colab.research.google.com/github/acycliq/pciSeq/blob/master/notebooks/pciSeq.ipynb) from the pciSeq repo.
 The `cellBoundaries.tsv` should have two columns: `cell_id` and	`coords`.
 The `cell_id` is the same as the `Cell_Num` column from `cellData.tsv` and `coords` describes the boundaries and is a list of lists.
 Each sublist has the x, y coords of the points defining the polygon of the outer ring.
-The polygon should be a closed polygon, ie the first and the last pair of coordinates should be the same
+The polygon should be a closed one, ie the first and the last pair of coordinates should be the same.

 #### 4. Color schemes